mokagio/mokacoding/metallo/src/posts/2020-10-28-swiftui-dependency-injection.md

 ---
-title: How to do dependency injection in SwiftUI
+title: Dependency Injection in SwiftUI
 description: "This post shows two ways of achieving dependency injection in SwiftUI: using @EnvironmentObject or a View Model Factory."
 og_image: https://mokacoding.s3.amazonaws.com/2020-10-23-swiftui-di-mvvm.png
 ---